-In February, I was honored to co-present, with Janice St. Onge of the Flexible Capital Fund, an open conversation about royalty financing, also known as revenue-based financing (RBF), for the Northern New England Women's Investor Network.
+In February, 2020, John Hamilton co-presented, with Janice St. Onge of the Flexible Capital Fund, an open conversation about royalty financing, also known as revenue-based financing (RBF), for the Northern New England Women's Investor Network.

 For many businesses that don’t catch the eye of equity investors, revenue-based funding (RBF) can be a powerful growth tool.
 Unleashing its potential, however, requires a mindset that goes beyond an equity-oriented approach to investment.